kesar19051/ADA-Labs/README.md

 # ADA-Labs
 This contains our solutions to the given ADA problems.
-It will have all the solutions to the given labs by me and Ayushi.
+It has all the solutions to the given labs by me and Ayushi.